fprimex/zdesk/README.md

 # Zendesk API Wrapper for Python

-Python Zendesk is wrapper for the Zendesk API.
+Zdesk is a Python wrapper for the Zendesk API.
 This library provides an easy and flexible way for developers to communicate with their Zendesk account in their application.

 ## Requirements